Spanish coup of March 1939: March 10, 1939

-In the morning hours first sub-units of the rebel 14. and 12.
+In the morning, first sub-units of the rebel 14. and 12.
 Division reached Puente de San Fernando at the Jarama river.
 Despite earlier PCE decision to avoid bloodshed, they were offered resistance by Communist-controlled units, mostly 44.
 Brigade and 18.
 Brigade from the 8.
 Division.
 The shootout lasted few hours; eventually motorized columns of the Anarchist-dominated divisions seized control over the bridge and advanced on the western banks of the Jarama.
 However, at this point the loyalist artillery, deployed at the hill named Alto de Ventas some 5 km west, started pounding the advancing rebel units.
 They were dispersed and their advance ceased.

 There was relatively little fighting in the governmental quarter; the loyalist advance stopped while the rebels were not in position to offer anything more than defense.
 Engineering detachments from the Communist-controlled units attempted to dig a tunnel and plant explosives behind the rebel lines in immediate vicinity of Ministerio de Hacienda, but failed.
 Having learnt the news about Mera's troops advancing from the east, in the afternoon elements of the 42.
 Brigade under Cortinas were sent some 12 km east towards Posición Jaca as reinforcements.

-During late evening and early night hours the rebel 12.
+In the late evening, the rebel 12.
 Division advanced west and approached both Alto de Ventas and bunkers of Posición Jaca.
 The Communists decided not to offer resistance and abandoned the compound, which was seized by the Anarchist-controlled units.
 They were now some 10 km away from the half-besieged Casado headquarters at Ministerio de Hacienda and it was the Communist-controlled units which were now getting in an increasingly difficult position, from the south confronted by 65.
 Division dug in the governmental quarter and from the north-east by the approaching Mera's troops.